 The deity here is present as Devrajaswamy.

-Come out of the Garbh Griha and you can buy a 2 Rs ticket to see the famous lizards of Varadharaja Perumal Temple.
+Come out of the Garbh Griha and you can buy a 2 Rs ticket to see the famous lizards of this temple.
 These are giant golden lizards carved on the ceiling behind the Garbhagriha or the sanctum sanctorum.
 Following the queue, you climb the ladder, touch the lizards for good luck and come down.
-You are still surrounded by the colorful paintings all around.
+You are still surrounded by colorful paintings all around.